Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 17 Part 1

 A. when workers decrease their quantity of labor supplied.

-B. when wages decline, the quantity demanded of leisure declines, and workers increase the quantity of labor supplied.
+B. when wages rise, the quantity demanded of leisure declines, and workers increase the quantity of labor supplied.

-C. when wages rise, the quantity demanded of leisure declines, and workers increase the quantity of labor supplied.
+C. when wages decline, the quantity demanded of leisure declines, and workers increase the quantity of labor supplied.

 D. when wages rise, the quantity demanded of leisure increases, and workers decrease the quantity of labor supplied.